 1 km south of Milia is the gorgeous Panormos beach with pebbles and waters that deepen quickly, so if you have small kids, keep that in mind.
 Panormos is a protected bay, surrounded by pine trees, with taverns and restaurants to go after your swimming.

-Panormos is a great place to be based for your vacations in Skopelos and my two favorite hotels are Adrina Resort & Spa, and Skopelos Sunset traditional country house.
+Panormos is a great place to be based for your vacations in Skopelos and a great option there is Skopelos Sunset traditional country house.

 Agnontas